matt-cook/corpchaps.com/_posts/2010-04-08-case-study-capital-chaplains.md

 ---
-title: Case Study: Capital Chaplains
+title: Capital Chaplains Case Study
 ---
 This document_ &#8220;follows the growth and development of Capital Chaplains from its initial stages as an idea in 2004 to when it reached sustainability as a full-time venture in 2009.&#8221; _(six pages of text and three pages of graphs—2999 words)